tunahsu/python-civitai-image-generator/README.md

 # Streamlit Image Generation App

-This project is an image generation application built using Streamlit and the [civitai-python](https://github.com/civitai/civitai-python) SDK.
+This project is an image generation application built using Streamlit and the Civitai Python SDK.

 [View Online Demo](https://pickup100-python-civitai-image-generator.streamlit.app)